50 Health Rules Doctors Don’t Always Follow—So You Shouldn’t Either

 “I work primarily with moms, so I am constantly stressing the importance of repairing our bodies, specifically abdominal separation.
 I explain it day in and day out and show women the exercises to do at home.
 I have a fairly large abdominal separation myself and yet I never work on it even though I know the importance and can see the effect it has on my performance every day,” Hasman says.
-This is what really happens to your body after childbirth.

 Health rule: Don’t smoke

 “I smoke, but only four cigarettes a year.
 I’m full of flaws!”
 Hart says.
-Here, ex-smokers reveal what made them quit for good.
+(Here, ex-smokers reveal what made them quit for good.)

 Health rule: Live a balanced life

 “What’s the most common piece of advice doctors give—but don’t take themselves?
 Eat well, exercise, and get plenty of rest.
 We learn early on as physicians to put everything second to our patients and our careers.
 Yet this means all too often we neglect our own health and wellness.
 Often, we fail to see that our lack of balance affects our ability to care for patients with compassion and focus,” Dr. Atul Grover, chief public policy officer of the Association of American Medical Colleges, told The Wall Street Journal.

 Health rule: Give 100 percent all the time